 - Choosing life – perceiving and seeking positive and growthful positions in the face of difficult life situations;

 - Attending to opportunities for psycho-spiritual, psychological, psycho-social and physical development.

 Please note that presentations that deal with related themes will also be considered.

 It is our aim that a number of these interdisciplinary and multidisciplinary dialogues will be ongoing and that they will ultimately develop into a series of related cross context research project.
 It is also anticipated that these will support and encourage the establishment of useful collaborative networks, and the creation, presentation, and publication of original research.
 Through such richness and diversity it is expected that a body of knowledge and expertise will be established that serves both individuals and organisations.

-What to Send
+What to Send:

-a) author(s), b) affiliation, c) email address, d) title of abstract, e) body of abstract, f) up to 10 keywords.
+a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of proposal, e) body of proposal, f) up to 10 keywords.

-The conference is part of the Persons series of ongoing research and publications projects conferences, run within the Probing the Boundaries domain which aims to bring together people from different areas and interests to share ideas and explore innovative and challenging routes of intellectual and academic exploration.
+This event is an inclusive interdisciplinary research and publishing project.
+It aims to bring together people from different areas and interests to share ideas and explore various discussions which are innovative and exciting.